School Board Policy Manual

-The school district shall discipline or take appropriate action against any pupil, teacher, administrator or other school personnel who retaliates against any person who reports alleged unlawful discrimination toward a student or any person who testifies, assists or participates in an investigation, or who testifies, assists or participates in a proceeding or hearing relating to such unlawful discrimination.
+The school district shall discipline or take appropriate action, which may include discipline, against any pupil, teacher, administrator or other school personnel who retaliates against any person who reports alleged unlawful discrimination toward an employee or any person who testifies, assists or participates in an investigation, or who testifies, assists or participates in a proceeding or hearing relating to such unlawful discrimination.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal or harassment.

 VIII.
 CONFLICT OF INTEREST

-If there is a conflict of interest with respect to any party affected by this policy, appropriate action shall be taken such as, but not limited to, appointing or contracting with a neutral third party investigator to conduct the investigation or recusal from the process by the person for whom a conflict or potential conflict of interest exists.
+If there is a conflict of interest with respect to any party involved in a specific complaint alleging unlawful discrimination, appropriate action shall be taken such as, but not limited to, appointing or contracting with a neutral third party investigator to conduct the investigation or recusal from the process by the person for whom a conflict or potential conflict of interest exists.

 These procedures do not deny the right of any individual to pursue other avenues of recourse which may include filing charges with the Minnesota Department of Human Rights, initiating civil action or seeking redress under state criminal statutes and/or federal law, or contacting the Office of Civil Rights for the United States Department of Education as listed below.